 Zagin Soba has multiple locations across Hong Kong.

-Boasting “ramen to delight all five senses,” Kikanbo caters to the spice lovers among us.
+Boasting “ramen to delight all five senses”, Kikanbo caters to the spice lovers among us.
 Carefully selected red peppers and numbing oil are blended into the soup to create a rich, spicy base.
-Beyond the spice, Kikanbo doesn’t skimp on the flavours of its ramen either.
-You can find flavours you love as you tweak the spice and numbness levels to enjoy the soup that is stewed for over 10 hours.
-Even those who can’t handle their spice as well will find a place at Kikanbo to enjoy some good ramen – or get up for a challenge!
+Beyond the spice, Kikanbo doesn’t skimp on the overall taste of its ramen either.
+You can find flavours you love as you tweak the spice and numbness levels to enjoy the soup that’s been stewed for over 10 hours.
+Even those who can’t handle their spice will be able to find a dish to enjoy at Kikanbo, choosing between three kinds of mixed noodles and a delightful array of toppings.